from __future__ import annotations

 warnings.warn(

-"Relative time was called before extraction, skipping.", UserWarning
+"_add_relative_times was called before extraction, skipping.",

 )